What's the cervical mucus method of FAMs?

 Did I have cervical mucus yesterday?

 If you answer no to BOTH questions, it’s safe to have vaginal sex.
-If you answer yes to EITHER question, don’t have vaginal sex (or use another form of birth control).
+If you answer yes to JUST ONE question, use birth control or don’t have vaginal sex.

 People using this method may only have 12 safe days during each cycle.